 The Company uses the "successful efforts" method of accounting for its oil and gas exploration and development costs.
-All expenditures related to exploration, with the exception of costs of drilling exploratory wells are charged to expense as incurred.
-The costs of exploratory wells are capitalized on the balance sheet pending determination of whether commercially producible oil and gas reserves have been discovered.
-If the determination is made that a well did not encounter potentially economic oil and gas quantities, the well costs are charged to expense.
+All expenditures related to exploration, with the exception of costs of drilling exploratory wells are charged as an expense when incurred.
+The costs of exploratory wells are capitalized pending determination of whether commercially producible oil and gas reserves have been discovered.
+If the determination is made that a well did not encounter potentially economic oil and gas quantities, the well costs are charged as an expense.

-The Company had \$6.5 million of suspended well costs associated with exploration wells at Avouma (\$3.9 million) and Ebouri (\$2.6 million) in Gabon at March 31, 2006 being carried as work in progress.
+The Company had \$6.5 million of suspended well costs associated with exploration wells at Avouma (\$3.9 million) and Ebouri (\$2.6 million) in Gabon at June 30, 2006, which were being carried as work in progress.
 In February 2005, the Company received approval to declare the Avouma reserves commercial from the Gabon government.
-In April 2005, the Gabon government approved a joint development plan for the Avouma/South Tchibala discoveries, and assigned a twenty year development area.
-Construction of the platform facilities to develop Avouma/South Tchibala is ongoing with first production anticipated by year end 2006.
+In April 2005, the Gabon government approved a joint development plan for the Avouma discovery, and assigned a twenty year development area.
+Construction of the platform facilities to develop Avouma is ongoing with first production anticipated by year end 2006.

 For the Ebouri discovery, the Company acquired new seismic in January 2005 and completed processing of the seismic in December 2005.
 Based on the results of the seismic, the Company sought and received government approval of commerciality of the discovery in February 2006.
-The Company intends to file for a development area and submit a development plan in 2006.
+In June 2006, the Company applied for and received approval for a twenty-year exploitation license encompassing the Ebouri discovery.
+The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
+The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project online by the end of 2007.